-- If you do not have another spouse or child to support, up to 60 percent of your disposable earnings.
+- If you are not supporting another spouse or child, the garnishment limit is up to 60 percent of your disposable earnings.
 If you are more than 12 weeks behind on your child support payments when the earnings withholding order is issued, the court can order up to 65 percent of your disposable income to be garnished.

 In Maryland, your employer is allowed to deduct an additional $2 for each deduction the employer is required to make under an earnings withholding order or earnings withholding notice.